Nvidia Inception identifies the top 4 AI startups for autonomous systems

 “AI is enjoying a revolution: software that writes software, machines that learn by themselves, solving problems that human software engineers had no possibility of addressing until now have finally hit the scene,” said Huang, who cofounded Nvidia in 1993.
 “I believe one of the great companies of the future is in our presence today.”

 The 12 speakers were divided into the categories of AI for autonomous systems, health care, and enterprise.
 Here are the details for the four pitches for autonomous systems.
+(Check out the enterprise AI startups here).

 Kinema Systems